USDA Loans for Rural Development

 - You have a credit score of around 620 or higher, although some clients qualify with less

 - Your home must be in an eligible area

 Our mortgage professionals can quickly determine your eligibility and help you look for homes within the USDA-approved areas.
 Your funds can be used to purchase a home and property and for certain upgrades like energy efficient improvements.

-When you’re ready to USDA loans to purchase a home in a rural area, contact Nickel City Funding Inc. We can help you explore this and other financing and narrow your search to areas with USDA approval.
-We work with clients in North Tonawanda, Hamburg, Amherst, West Seneca, and Lancaster and surrounding New York.
+When you're ready to USDA loans to purchase a home in a rural area, contact Nickel City Funding.
+We can help you explore this and other financing and narrow your search to areas with USDA approval.
+We work with clients in North Tonawanda, Hamburg, Amherst, West Seneca, Lancaster and all residents of New York.